sanneduinkerx/Movie-Guessr/README.md

 # Real-Time Web @cmda-minor-web · 2020/21 - Movie Guessr

-## Description 📋
-For the course Real Time Web, I'm making a Real Time web app, as the name says.
-I will learn to work with websockets and real time data with multiple users at client side.

 ## Table of Contents
 - [Concept - Movie Guessr 🍿](#concept---movie-guessr-)
     - [Features 🛠](#features-)